Reasons to Get a Personal Loan

-A personal loan is an amount of money you borrow from a bank, credit union or online lender.
+A personal loan is an amount of money you borrow from a bank, credit union, or online lender.
 Personal loans can be secured, meaning you need collateral to get approved, or unsecured.
 You repay a personal loan over time, typically with fixed monthly payments and a fixed interest rate, although some personal loans may have variable rates.
-The amount you can borrow and the repayment terms are set by the lender.
+The lender sets the amount you can borrow and the repayment terms.

 Qualifying for a personal loan depends on several factors, including your creditworthiness.

 The stronger your credit score, the more likely you are to be approved.

 A higher credit score can also translate to a lower interest rate on a personal loan.
 Personal loan lenders can also take into account things like: